JanuszPelc/januszpelc.github.io/README.md

 ## How to Install

-You can download the latest version of **JP Stereo Tool** from the [GitHub repository](https://github.com/JanuszPelc/StereoTool).
-The repository also contains documentation and license information.
+The [GitHub repository](https://github.com/JanuszPelc/StereoToolTest) for **JP Stereo Tool** contains all releases, as well as documentation and license information.

-1. Go to the repository and download the "[JP-Stereo-Tool-Download.zip](https://github.com/JanuszPelc/StereoTool/raw/main/JP-Stereo-Tool-Download.zip?version=1bfb1bec1)" file.
+1. Visit the repository's [Latest Release](https://github.com/JanuszPelc/StereoToolTest/releases/latest) page to download the "JP-Stereo-Tool-Download.zip" file.
 2. Unzip the downloaded file to access the "JP Stereo Tool.bwpreset" file.
 3. Drag and drop the "JP Stereo Tool.bwpreset" file onto a track in Bitwig Studio's arrangement or mixer window.
 4. In Bitwig Studio, right-click on the device you just added and select "Save Preset to Library" to make it easily accessible later.